-Regardless of if the vehicle was a clip job or not, the impact shows the importance of following OEM repair procedures (which generally forbid clipping).
+Regardless of if the vehicle was clipped or not, the crash shows the importance of following OEM repair procedures (which generally forbid clipping).

 Automakers test their instructions to collision repairers, verifying that following the repair procedures will preserve the vehicle’s structural integrity.
 A repaired vehicle will behave the way a new vehicle behaves when struck by another car.
 (Of course, at certain speeds, all bets might be off.
 For example, neither NHTSA nor IIHS crashworthiness testing exceeds 55 mph.)

 Deviate from this proven technique for an untested solution, and you might risk your work failing spectacularly days, months or years later in front of 100,000 Facebook viewers.